AhmedMo1242/RAG_Graduation/README.md

 |  | 4.2 Data Management API | Provide easy functions to add data to a specific domain. | ⏳ |
 |  | 4.3 Prompt Generation API | Implement API for generating prompts using different search modes. | ⏳ |

+## Limitations - Future Work - Problems
+- **Embedding Generation**: We need to choose an embedding model.
+- **Embedding Search**:  Faiss output is the index of the data, we need to try to get the data from the index and store the unique ids in the index.
+(Issues as Faiss only use numbers as ids)
+- **Hybrid Search**: We need to combine the text and embedding search.